 - A branded e-bike will be factory built from the ground-up

 - The bike will look very nice and tidy.
 A lot of modern e-bikes have integrated batteries and internal cable routing.

 - Road legal.
-You known that any big brand factory built electric bike is going to be totally road legal.
+You know that any big brand factory-built electric bike is going to be totally road legal.

 - They are generally very reliable.

 - Batteries are usually made using high-quality Lithium cells from the likes of Panasonic or Samsung.

 - Compared to a converted bike, they can look very discreet.

 - The initial purchase price can be very expensive.

 - When the warranty does eventually expire any faults can be very expensive to remedy.